The two defaults scenario for stressing credit portfolio loss distributions: Introduction

+An obvious approach to try and work around this problem would be to deploy an unstressed (i.e.\ unconditional) model for the analysis but to feed it with parameters like probabilities of default (PDs) and loss-given-default (LGD) that have been stressed in a separate exercise before.
+This approach -- which may be called `stressed input parameters' approach --, however, might fail to fully capture the dependence structure of the model and its changes under stress such that misjudgement of the stress impact could be the consequence.

+This paper seeks to assess how accurate the results calculated with the `stressed input parameters' approach are when compared to results from a fully-fledged conditional loss distribution approach.
+For that purpose we revisit the CreditRisk$^+$ credit portfolio risk model \citep{CRplus} and derive a representation of the loss distribution conditional on the default of two fixed obligors that allows for the computation of the distribution without Monte-Carlo simulation.
+Two numerical examples then suggest that results from the `stressed input parameters' approach may be seriously inaccurate but tend to be inaccurate in a conservative direction and to overestimate tail losses.

 \citet[][equation (3.31)]{Tasche2004} showed how the loss distribution conditional on one default can be calculated analytically in the CreditRisk$^+$ model with random loss severities.
-In this note the related formulas for the case of two defaults are provided.
-Formulas for the cases of three or more defaults can be readily derived in the same way as the formula for the case of two default is derived.
-As a consequence of the likely lack of practical relevance of cases of three or more defaults, we do not provide the results for these cases here.

-This note is focused on the theoretical derivation of the result and its interpretation.
-The question of practical numerical implementation is not considered.
-The reader is referred to \citet{GundlachLehrbass2004} or \citet{Schmock2008} for detailed discussions of this topic.
+In this paper the related formulas for the case of two defaults are provided.
+Formulas for the cases of three or more defaults can be readily derived in the same way as the formula for the case of two defaults is derived.
+As a consequence of the likely lack of practical relevance of cases of three or more defaults scenarios, we do not provide the results for these cases here.
+Moreover, the paper is focused on the theoretical derivation of the main result on the loss distribution conditional on two defaults and its interpretation.
+The question of practical numerical implementation is only considered to such an extent as needed for the numerical examples.